-A competitor shall be in breach of the rules if the analysis of a sample taken from her/him shows the presence in his or her body fluids of any quantity of any substance which is a forbidden substance or one of its metabolites or of a specified amount of an endogenous substance subject to quantitative analysis.
+A competitor shall be in breach of the rules if the analysis of a sample taken from them shows the presence in their body fluids of any quantity of any substance which is a forbidden substance or one of its metabolites or of a specified amount of an endogenous substance subject to quantitative analysis.
 Prohibited and restricted substances are listed in the International Standard Prohibited List issued by WADA and this applies to all TREC Ireland events.
 Current information concerning substances on the prohibited list can be obtained from HSI.
-It is deemed to be a breach of the rules to refuse to give a sample of her/his body fluids for the purpose of control of forbidden substances.
+It is deemed to be a breach of the rules to refuse to give a sample of their body fluids for the purpose of control of forbidden substances.